jappeace/jappeaceApplication/content/authentication-in-reflex.md

   where
     context = cookieSettings settings :. jwtSettings settings :.
 EmptyContext
 ```
-This is the final boilerplate.
 We now serve with context,
+this is the servant-auth entry point for
-which does the decoding of the JWT from the Cookie.
+decoding of the JWT from the Cookie.

-This is probably not the way you want to do login, for the following reasons:
+This is probably not the way you want to do login on the sever side,
+for the following reasons:

 + We don't handle passwords, period.
 (Authentication by trust is a thing?)
 + One shouldn't use JWT's for [sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/)